bbbradsmith/hatariB/DEVELOP.md

 * `make zlib` - shorthand for `make -f makefile.zlib`
 * `make sdl` - shorthand for `make -f makefile.sdl`

+By default SDL ant hatariB are built with the `-j` option to multithread the build process.
+You can disable this by adding `MULTITHREAD=` to the command line.
+This may be needed if the system runs out of memory, or otherwise can't handle the threading.

 ## Changes to Hatari

 Changes to the C source code are all contained in `__LIBRETRO__` defines.
 This is important for merging future versions, because we always be able to see what code was replaced.
 None of the original code has been modified or deleted, only _disabled_ within `#ifdef` blocks.